 Launching a Linux Instance

-- You have created a cloud network and subnet.
+- You have created a cloud network and public subnet.
 See Creating a Virtual Cloud Network.

 - You have an SSH key pair.
 See Creating a Key Pair.